SAP-samples/btp-setup-automator/README.md

 ## Description

-This repository provides the user with a script to **automate the setup** of an [SAP Business Technology Platform (SAP BTP) account](https://account.hana.ondemand.com/) and to **learn** how this is done with the various command line interfaces and tools that to run inside a [Docker](https://www.docker.com/) container.
+This repository provides the user with a script to **automate the setup** of an [SAP Business Technology Platform (SAP BTP) account](https://account.hana.ondemand.com/) and to **learn** how this is done with the various command line interfaces and tools that run inside a [Docker](https://www.docker.com/) container.

 This includes: